learn-co-curriculum/curriculum-team/style_guide.md

 It's tempting to "plant" a rhetorical question in order to set up material.
 Often, however, this work is not required.
 They're reading a lesson expecting to have material presented.
-Speaking with authority, especially in earlier courses, creates safety that allows them to learn comfotably.
+Speaking with authority, especially in earlier courses, creates safety that allows them to learn comfortably.

 [80col]: https://www.emacswiki.org/emacs/EightyColumnRule
 [GHMD]: https://help.github.com/categories/writing-on-github/